-

 Calculating Canopy Cover

-From the field data sheet, we tally the total number of quadrats in which each cover class was assigned for each species (Figure 4) and summarize the data in a Daubenmire Summary sheet (Figure 5).
+From the field data sheet, we tally the total the number of quadrats in which each cover class was assigned for each species in a Daubenmire Summary sheet (Figure 5).

 Figure 5.
 Data from the Daubenmire sheet (Figure 4) are tallied and entered into the Daubenmire Summary sheet to calculate the percent canopy cover for each species.
 The Daubenmire Summary datasheet can be found in the Sampling Vegetation Attributes document.